Belvedere Palace Gui

 Particularly interesting are the roof structures, which resemble Turkish tents.
 You see how this can be a bit ironic when Prince Eugen is in question.
 Who knows, maybe it is nostalgia for the days of his military success.
 The front of the Upper Castle is an artificial lake that further contributes to the beauty of the decor.

-Like the Lower, the Upper Belvedere also has a memorial hall in its center, which is decorated with ceiling paintings of Carlo Innocenzo Carlone, which has recently been attributed to Marcantoni Chiarini.
+Like the Lower, the Upper Belvedere also has a memorial hall in its centre, which is decorated with ceiling paintings of Carlo Innocenzo Carlone, which has recently been attributed to Marcantoni Chiarini.
 In addition to the aforementioned premises around the hall used by the Austrian Gallery, visitors have the opportunity to visit the palace chapel with Carlone’s frescoes and altar paintings by Francesco Solimena.

 Eugen of Savoy has kept his famous library here, which has been transferred to the premises of the National Library, for preservation.